Advanced Placement Program (AP)

 Note: Scores sent directly by College Board for exams taken in a given May testing session typically arrive at Appalachian in mid-July of that year and will be reflected on records in late July (e.g., App won't have access to your May 2021 AP exam scores until mid-July 2021).

-If you are an incoming first year or transfer student and you have questions concerning your AP scores, contact the AppState Office of Admissions (www.admissions.appstate.edu).
+If you are an incoming student and you have questions concerning your AP scores, contact first year: Office of Admissions or transfers: Transfer Admissions & Engagement.
 If you are a continuing student, you should contact the Office of the Registrar (www.registrar.appstate.edu).

 The International Baccalaureate Organization (IBO) Diploma Program